stolostron/rhacm-docs/governance/cis_policy_ctrl.md

   kubectl -n <namespace> describe configmap endpoint-cisctrl-controller-config
   ```

+See [Configuration policy samples](../governance/policy_samples.md) to view policy samples that can be applied to your CIS policies.

 For more information about other policy controllers, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
-For more information about policies, see [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../governance/compliance_intro.md).